ChrisAntley1/Speak-to-Lichess/README.md

 "offer draw" -> offers a draw to the opponent

+### UCI Command Guide:

+UCI commands are supported in rapid, classical, and correspondence time controls.
+Requires user to submit a personal API token in the options page; see instructions below example UCI commands.

+UCI format specifies the square of the piece to be moved, and the square that piece should move to (a1c3).
+The format does not change if capturing a piece (e1e8 to capture a rook on e8 with your rook on e1).
+For castling, follow this format with the kings starting and ending squares (e1g1).
+For pawn promotions, add the promoting piece to the end of the regular format (e7e8q).

+Word -> Number -> Word -> number

+Specify squares in the same manner as you would for SAN format: a word that starts with the target letter, followed by the number.

+### Example UCI Commands:

+"delta two delta four" -> d2d4

+"baseball one charlie three" -> b1c3

+"elephant eight computer eight" -> e8c8 (black queenside castle)

+"gorilla seven fiesta eight queen" ->g7f8q (g7 pawn captures on f8 and promotes to queen)

+### Enabling UCI format

+A personal Lichess API token is required to use both automatic submission and UCI format.
+You can navigate from the options page to Lichess's token creation page.
+The name and required scope will already be set; do not add any unnecessary permissions.
+Simply press the blue 'submit' button, and copy the generated token into the appropriate field in Options, and submit.

+## Warning: Do not add additional permissions to your token!
+Token is stored in plain text!

+### Additional Commands:

+"resign"
+"offer draw"
+"take back"
+"accept"
+"decline"
+"abort"
+"find a game"
+"rematch"
+"flip board"
+"analyze game"
+bonus: "flip table" (also resigns game)

+### Install Guide:

+--Extension Store submission pending--

+1. Download the latest release zip file from GitHub (usually somewhere on the right of the page) or clone the repository.

+2. Unzip the package; take note of where the resulting folder exists.

+3. Go to chrome://extensions

+4. Toggle on developer mode in the top right, then click 'load unpacked' on the top left; select the "Speech-to-Text-Lichess" folder that you extracted in step 2.

+5. Done!
+You should see Speak to Lichess on your extension page.
+Make sure it is enabled.

+6. At the top right of chrome, click the puzzle piece icon, and pin Speak to Lichess.
+This will let you use the pop up menu to specify words that the speech recognition software is mishearing and manage your list of replaced words.

 ### Notes:

 Web Speech API (https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is an experimental project.
 It is normally able to listen for sets of words supplied in the form of grammar objects.
-However, this feature is broken in Chrome, and has been for a while.
+However this feature breaks when used in Chrome.
 As a result, the speech-to-text software often misinterprets the user's voice input.
 In addition, it seems most dictation software has a hard time discerning individual letters.
 For example, "B", "D", and "E" are often mistaken for one another.

 With that in mind, most of the work in this project focused on taking user input supplied by speech recognition; formatting it; replacing words that were most likely not what the user intended; and extracting chess moves from that resulting phrase.

+TODO: change these 2 sections below
 The app does not interact with Lichess's chessboard directly; it simply creates a text command and submits it to the move input box.
 It does interact with the "resign", "abort", "draw", etc. buttons.
 (See https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing)

 My initial goal was to completely control the game with spoken word and require no keyboard input.
 However, the move input textbox does not automatically enter values without real keyboard input (Programmaticly triggering keyboard events failed to make the input box submit moves in my experience).

-Hoping to implement the Lichess API in future updates to make Speak to Lichess completely voice controlled and hands free!

 Speak to Lichess is Open Source.
 Feedback welcome!